samuel-p/sp-codes.de/sites/en/services/gitea.md

 ---
 # Gitea

 Gitea is a simple code hosting platform like GitHub or GitLab.
-It is open source and under continuous development. __Since the end of 2019 I have my own Gitea instance where I manage my projects.__ For example this website.
+It is open source and under continuous development. __Since the end of 2019 I have my own Gitea instance, to manage my projects.__ For example this website.
 Feel free to have a look at the source code and leave some feedback.

 In addition to Gitea, I also run Drone, a platform that extends Gitea with many continuous integration features, such as automated builds and deploys.